MadByteDE/SPT-Linux-Guide/docs/aspnet.md

 [Website](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)

-To run the native Linux server you need to install the native ASP.NET Runtime 9 package.
+To run the native Linux server you need to install the native ASP.NET Runtime 9 system package.

 ## How to install